-Effective and safe schools develop and consistently enforce school-wide rules that are clear, broad-based, and fair.
+Effective and safe schools, develop, and consistently enforce, school-wide rules that are clear, broad-based, and fair.
 School safety can be enhanced by the development of a school-wide disciplinary policy that includes a code of conduct, specific rules and consequences that can accommodate student differences on a case-by-case basis when necessary.
-Discipline consequences should be commensurate with the offense; should be written, applied in a nondiscriminatory manner, and accommodate cultural diversity.
-Direct teaching social problem-solving and social decision-making are now standard feature of effective drug and violence prevention programs.
+Discipline consequences should be commensurate with the offense, should be written, applied in a nondiscriminatory manner, and accommodate cultural diversity.
+Direct teaching and social problem solving and social decision-making is now a standard feature of effective drug and violence prevention programs.

-Chico High School uses both classroom and school-wide discipline expectations that clearly communicate the behavioral expectancies and consequences for pupils.
-Chico High School has developed plans to promote positive behaviors on the play fields, lunchroom, hallways and assembly areas.
+Pleasant Valley High School uses both classroom and school-wide discipline expectations that clearly communicate the behavioral expectancies and consequences for pupils.
+Pleasant Valley High School has developed plans to promote positive behaviors on the play fields, lunchroom, hallways, and assembly areas.